 Standards of Satisfactory Academic Progress for Graduate Students

-- Limestone College is required to establish minimum academic standards that students must meet to be eligible, or maintain eligibility, for Federal financial aid
+- Limestone University is required to establish minimum academic standards that students must meet to be eligible, or maintain eligibility, for Federal financial aid

 - Students who are receiving financial aid or who seek financial aid in the future are required to meet these minimum standards.